 Alerts

 Fires, fallen trees, storms, construction, and changing seasons can all force closures in popular areas.
 At more than 1 million acres, conditions across Mt.
 Hood National Forest change day by day and hour by hour.
-Contact your local district office for more information on road closures, site closures, and other current conditions.
+Contact your local district office for more information on the status of recreation sites, road work and closures, and more current conditions.

 Forest orders are generally temporary in nature and are listed under 36 CFR 261 Subpart B. Designed for public safety or natural resources protection, forest orders can prohibit entry to wildfire areas, implement camping limits, restrict access to watersheds, and more.